Expression

 derivative Derive the expression w.r.t the variable x.

-evaluate Evaluate the expression, using a map of all the variables and
+evaluate Evaluate the expression, using a map of all the constants and

 evaluate_complex Evaluate the expression, using a map of all the variables and